George Zimmerman: Shooting by Matthew Apperson

 On September 9, 2014, Zimmerman was named by police in a road rage incident in which another driver, later named by police as Matthew Apperson, claimed that Zimmerman followed and threatened him.
 Zimmerman later claimed in testimony that Apperson approached him over a rear tire leaking air, which Zimmerman was already aware of.
 He had explained this to Apperson before Apperson asked if Zimmerman knew he was "wrong for killing that little black boy".
 Zimmerman lost Apperson after the two stopped at a gas station and Zimmerman drove off.

 On May 11, 2015, Apperson shot at Zimmerman while the two were driving in separate cars on a street in Lake Mary.
 Zimmerman was grazed by glass and metal shards when the bullet broke through his passenger-side window and was stopped by the metal window frame, causing minor facial injuries from flying glass and debris.
 Zimmerman flagged down a police officer and was taken to the hospital.
 Apperson maintained that Zimmerman was the aggressor and that Apperson acted in self-defense.
 Zimmerman also had a gun with him at the time of the incident, but Zimmerman's attorney said that "George absolutely denies having shown it, waved, displayed, pointed it."
 A Lake Mary police spokesperson stated that "the investigation has proven that George Zimmerman was not the shooter."

 On May 15, 2015, Apperson was jailed in Sanford, Florida with a bond of $35,000.
-While free on bond, Apperson was accused, convicted and jailed for disorderly conduct, which revoked his bond.
-Lake Mary PD "learned that Apperson has exhibited unusual behaviors in which he had recently been admitted to a mental institution.
+While free on bond, Apperson was accused, convicted and jailed for disorderly conduct, resulting in his bond being revoked.
+Lake Mary Police Department "learned that Apperson has exhibited unusual behaviors in which he had recently been admitted to a mental institution.
 It appears that Apperson has a fixation on Zimmerman and has displayed some signs of paranoia, anxiety, and bipolar disorder."

 On September 22, 2015, a judge ruled Apperson would stand trial for second-degree attempted murder along with one count of aggravated assault and one count of shooting into an occupied vehicle.
 Apperson was convicted of attempted murder and aggravated assault with a firearm on September 16, 2016.
-On October 17, 2016, Apperson was sentenced to 20 years in prison on the charge of attempted 2nd-degree murder.
+On October 17, 2016, Apperson was sentenced to 20 years in prison on the charge of attempted second-degree murder.
 He was also given a 15-year concurrent sentence for aggravated assault stemming from the same incident.